 State Rep. Noreen Kokoruda proudly represents the 101st General Assembly District, which encompasses Durham and Madison.
-She was sworn into office on Feb 25, 2011 after winning a Special Election and was reelected to her fourth term in November 2016.
+She was sworn into office on Feb 25, 2011 after winning a Special Election and was reelected to her fifth term in November 2018.

-Noreen serves on the General Assembly’s Committees on Children, Appropriations and Education.
-As a member of the legislature’s committee on Legislative Management, Kokoruda serves as House Republican Caucus Chair.
+Noreen serves on the General Assembly’s Committees on Planning and Development, Children, Appropriations and Education.
+As a member of the legislature’s committee on Legislative Management, Kokoruda serves as House Republican Deputy Leader at Large.
 Kokoruda has lived in Madison for over 30 years and has spent the entire time dedicated to public service, and loves getting things done that positively impact her community.

 As Executive Director of the Shoreline Foundation, she worked for many years to provide safe and fun summer camps for local kids.
 She managed a $2 Million budget and oversaw the successful opening of the AquaDome, where children learn to swim and senior citizens can stay fit.